josdemmers/Diablo4Companion/README.md

 The easiets way to create the new images is by pressing `Shift + Windows Key + S`.
 Then use the snipping tool to capture a part of your screen.

+See the [wiki](https://github.com/josdemmers/Diablo4Companion/wiki/How-to-create-a-new-System-Preset) for detailed instructions to create your own.

 ### Performence

 For each configuration there is also a `Lite` mode.
 This groups all weapons and damage dealers together, including the offhand Focus.